 Use Better Conditioner

 A deep conditioner helps moisturize your mane without weighing it down.
 Most brands recommend leaving in the conditioner for up to five minutes so that it can soak into the hair fibers before you wash it out.
-Check out some hair-care tips from Amway to learn which conditioners work best with different types of hair.
-If you have thin hair, a heavy conditioner could leave your locks looking limp and lifeless.
+C If you have thin hair, a heavy conditioner could leave your locks looking limp and lifeless.

 Skip the Dye